junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 There is not much space in the Impala to make it a comfortable surgery table, so they have to make do.
 Castiel leans back on the back seat next to the door with his eyes closed, Dean holds the syringe tight and close to his skin near the neck, and Sam holds the flask besides him, looking at them with his worried eyes.

-Dean swallows, eyes wandering around Castiel's vulnerable bare skin by the throat, remembering this is how every time he got his throat cut and grace taken, now he's trusting him to do the exact same worst thing to himself.
+Dean swallows, eyes wandering around Castiel's vulnerable bare skin by the throat, remembering this is exactly how every time he got his throat cut and grace taken, now he's trusting him to do the exact same worst thing to himself.
 Dean has to use his left hand to steady the right one, like holding a gun for the first time.

-Dean takes another breath, and finally pushes out for an inch.
-It turns out that it is fairly easy to stab a needle inside someone's neck and start extracting -- or maybe it's the angel biology that's different from human vessel.
-Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, and then notices Cass clenches his teeth tight with deep lines between his brows.
+Dean takes another breath, and finally pushes out for the last inch.
+It turns out that it is fairly easy to stab a needle inside someone's neck and start extracting -- or maybe it's just that the angel biology being different from human.
+Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes uncontrollably get caught by the color and brightness of the light, his heart bumps with a sudden knowledge that to some extent, he might be looking at Cass' true form now, no matter how small the portion is.

+When he tears his eyes away, Dean notices Cass clenches his teeth tight with deep lines between his brows.
 His breath catches pace too, getting deeper and quicker, like he's enduring huge pain.

-Dean stops immediately, the syringe is already filled with the grace.
-He takes the needle out of Cass, putting a hand on his shoulder, asking eagerly, "How are you feeling?"
+Dean stops immediately, the syringe is already filled with grace.
+He takes the needle out of Cass, asking eagerly with a hand landed on angel's shoulder, "How you feeling?"

 "Continue."
-Cass breathes out the word between his gritted teeth.
+Cass breathes out the single word between his gritted teeth.

 Dean sighs, pushes the tube into the flask, and starts extracting the second time.
 And then the third.

-Cass looks worse by each minute, sweat starting to rolling down from his forehead, his body sliding down weakly on the seat.
+Cass looks worse by each minute, sweat rolling down from his forehead, his body sliding down weakly on the seat.

 "Okay I don't think we should..."
 Dean frowns deeply and ready to give up on this terrible plan, Cass is just looking awful.

 Castiel grabs his wrist to prevent him from taking the needle out.
 "Keep.
 Going."
 His voice hoarse and husky.

 "Tell me I'm not killing you."
-Dean growls.
+Dean growls at him.

 "You are not."
 Cass has to catch a breath between every few words, "You're doing the right thing."
 His eyes are still closed tight, probably to hold back the pain, Dean thinks.

 "Yeah sometimes the right thing sucks."
 Dean barks, "Tell me when to stop."

-He can see the light in the syringe is already getting noticeably thinner, he can almost vividly imagine the mojo tank inside Cass is getting lower as he drains.
+He can see the light in the syringe is already getting noticeably thinner, he can almost vividly imagine the mojo tank inside Cass getting lower as he drains.

 "Almost there."
 Cass holds both hands on the edge of the seat to prevent himself from further sliding down, but even his fingers are too weak now to really do anything.
 His knuckles are white, more sweat pouring down.